YukiAtsusaka/cWise/README.md

 `$Stats` is a vector containing the estimated attentive rate and sample size used for estimation.
 In this example, it is estimated that about 77% of respondents are attentive and followed the instructions under the design.

 ### With Weighting
-Sample weights can be easily incorporated in our bias-corrected estimator by specifying the optional argument `weight` as follows:
+When using unrepresentative samples, it is crucial to consider weighting to estimate the prevalence of sensitive attributes at the (real) population of interest.
+Great news: sample weights can be easily incorporated in our bias-corrected estimator by specifying the optional argument `weight` as follows:

 ```r
 bc.est(Y=Y, A=A, weight=weight, p=0.15, p.prime=0.15, data=cmdata)